Dr. Matthew Gianforte

 The migraine triggers, severity, frequency, signs, and symptoms vary.
 To some people, it occurs once a week, while others get more than an episode.
 At least one person gets migraines in every four Americans, often an acute migraine attack.

 Do you experience migraines?
 Or do you know someone who does?
-It would help understand their type and causes of migraine.
+It would help understand the type and causes of migraine.
 The good thing is that there are natural ways to relieve and prevent intense pain.
 Read on to get well-informed.

 What Are Migraines?